open-prophetdb/biomedgps-data/README.md

   If you want to build a knowledge graph for BioMedGPS project step by step by yourself, you can follow the instructions in the [KG_README.md](./graph_data/KG_README.md) file.

   How to analyze the knowledge graph?
-More details can be found in the [graph_analysis](./graph_analysis) directory.
+More details can be found in the [graph_analysis](./graph_analysis) directory in this repository or see the related documentation [graph_analysis/README.md](./graph_analysis/README.md).

 #### Step 3: Train, Evaluate, Analyze & Benchmark KGE models

   - Train & evaluate knowledge graph embedding models

-    If you want to train the knowledge graph embedding models by yourself, you can see the [wandb](./wandb) directory.
+    If you want to train the knowledge graph embedding models by yourself, you can see the [wandb](./wandb) directory in this repository or see the related documentation [wandb/README.md](./wandb/README.md).

   - Benchmark knowledge graph embedding models

-    If you want to benchmark the knowledge graph embedding models, you can see the [benchmarks](./benchmarks) directory.
+    If you want to benchmark the knowledge graph embedding models, you can see the [benchmarks](./benchmarks) directory in this repository or see the related documentation [benchmarks/README.md](./benchmarks/README.md).

   - Analyze the knowledge graph embedding models

-    If you want to analyze the knowledge graph embedding models, you can see the [embedding_analysis](./embedding_analysis) directory.
+    If you want to analyze the knowledge graph embedding models, you can see the [embedding_analysis](./embedding_analysis) directory in this repository or see the related documentation [embedding_analysis/README.md](./embedding_analysis/README.md).

 #### Step 4: Link Prediction

-  If you want to predict the relations between entities, you can see the [prediction](./prediction) directory.
+  If you want to predict the relations between entities, you can see the [prediction](./prediction) directory in this repository or see the related documentation [prediction/README.md](./prediction/README.md).

 #### Step 5: Explain the prediction results